attackordie/wasi-tls/README.md

+# Transport Layer Security (TLS/SSL)

+> For thread-local storage, which also abbreviates to TLS, see the [Shared-Everything Threads Proposal](https://github.com/WebAssembly/shared-everything-threads).

+---

 # [Example WASI proposal]

 This template can be used to start a new proposal, which can then be proposed in the WASI Subgroup meetings.